Best credit cards with car rental insurance: Protect yourself and earn travel rewards at the same time

 The Chase Sapphire Reserve rental-car insurance applies to rentals of 31 consecutive days or less in the U.S. and most foreign countries.
 (Always call the benefits administrator to verify coverage.)
 You’re covered for damage from collision or theft but not damage to other vehicles or property, or for injuries.
 Because the coverage is primary, you won’t have to file a claim with your own insurance company first.

-The sign-up bonus is worth up to $750 in travel benefits when you redeem points for flights, hotels, car rentals and more through the Chase travel portal.
+The sign-up bonus is worth $750 in travel benefits when you redeem points for flights, hotels, car rentals and more through the Chase travel portal.
 With Chase Sapphire Reserve, your points are worth 1.5 cents each on travel booked through the Chase site.

 With the Chase Sapphire Reserve, you’ll also get: